nf-core/genomeqc/docs/output.md

 [BUSCO](https://busco.ezlab.org/) is a tool for assessing the quality of assemblies based on the presence of single copy orthotologues.
 It computes the compleness based on evolutionarily informed expectations of gene content, whether this single copy markers are present in single copy, duplicated, fragmented or absent.

-It outputs a report with completness stats, and a summarized table with these stats.
+It outputs a report with completness stats, a summarized table with these stats, and an ideaogram with single copy markers mapped against each chromosome or sequence.

 <details markdown="1">
 <summary>Output files</summary>

 - `busco/`
   - `short_summary.specific.<busco_db>.<species_name>.fasta.txt` Completness report in tsv format
-  - `<species_name>-<busco_db-busco.batch_summary.txt`: Summarized completness report in tsv format
+  - `<species_name>-<busco_db>-busco.batch_summary.txt`: Summarized completness report in tsv format
-  - `<species_name>_lineage.png` Ideogram with the location of single copy markers
+  - `<species_name>_<lineage>.png` Ideogram with the location of single copy markers
 </details>

 ![output_example_busco](images/output_example/syngnathus_acus_ideogram.png)